Trump declares "mission accomplished" after U.S.-led airstrikes in Syria

 While the Pentagon acknowledged that the Syrian military fired more than 40 surface-to-air missiles, McKenzie said most of the missiles were launched after the U.S.-led strike.

-"No Syrian weapon had any effect on anything that we did," McKenzie said.
+"No Syrian weapon had any effect on anything that we did," said McKenzie, adding that initial reports did not indicate any civilian casualties.

 White stood by Trump's assessment of "mission accomplished."